Where History Meets Luxury

 Once a part of the Channel Islands, the Palos Verdes Peninsula shifted slowly over millions of years and fused to the mainland coast of California.
 As a result, there is a unique collection of rocks and plant species that can only be found along the Peninsula and on the Islands.

-Palos Verdes takes its name from Cañada de Palos Verdes – or "canyon of green trees."
+Palos Verdes takes its name from Cañada de Palos Verdes or "canyon of green trees."
 Prior to Juan Cabrillo's Spanish discovery of the Peninsula in 1542, the indigenous Gabrielino-Tongva Tribe lived prosperous lives as seafarers, traders, and fishermen on this land's terraced hills and sheltering coves.
-Years passed as stewardship slipped from Spanish land grants to private ownership, until the 1913 purchase of 16,000 acres by a consortium of New York investors led by Frank A. Vanderlip.
+Years passed as stewardship slipped from Spanish land grants to private ownership.

-Lowe Enterprises became involved with the 102-acre Palos Verdes resort in 1998 and thus began a 10-year development project which has now become the Southern California luxury resort of choice.
-One of the guiding principles in the creation of Terranea was to weave it into the cultural, historical and social fabric of the Peninsula.
-In addition to embracing the classic Mediterranean architecture that defines the area, the Palos Verdes resort pays homage to the rich heritage of the site through the names of many amenities, such as The Catalina Room, Marineland Ballroom and The Vanderlip Suite.
-The resort opened in June 2009 and will celebrate its 10-year anniversary in 2019.
+Lowe Enterprises became involved with the oceanfront 102-acre Palos Verdes resort in 1998 and thus began a 10-year development project, which has become the Southern California luxury resort of choice.
+One of the guiding principles in the creation of Terranea was to weave it into the cultural, historical, and social fabric of the Peninsula.